shreyashsharma2001/Donation-app/README.md

 # Donation-app
-A donation application totally based on google firebase services To see this application action just copy and paste the whole link in url section
+A donation application totally based on google firebase services To see this application in action just copy and paste the whole link in url section

 NOTE : AFTER SIGN UP LOGOUT AND THEN LOGIN OR THE APPLICATION WONT WORK